House and Bankruptcy

 What happens to your House if you go Bankrupt

-After you go bankrupt your interest in any house and other property you own is transferred to the Official Receiver (OR).
-In monetary terms your interest (also known as beneficial interest) is equal to your share of any equity in the property.
+After you go bankrupt your interest in your house and any other property you own is transferred to the Official Receiver (OR).
+In monetary terms your interest (also known as beneficial interest) is equal to your share of the equity in the property.

 Mortgage debt is not included in Bankruptcy.
-If you want to stay in your house you must continue to pay your Mortgage and any other secured loans.
-If you do not the property is likely to be repossessed.
+If you want to stay in your house you must continue to pay your Mortgage and any other loans secured on it.

 The affect on your House if there is Equity in it